-One good way to think about your career and future pathway is to identify your goals and work backwards.
-You might see yourself with a job, working as a volunteer or in a supported internship.
-Try working together to fill in the boxes.
+One good way to think about your career pathway, is to identify your goals and work backwards.
+Try working together to fill in the boxes below.
 Have a look at the job profiles on Prospects.ac.uk to help.

 There is no one pathway to get to any job - you can take a winding route to get to where you want to go!
 Plus, you might change your mind on the way.
 Focus on what you enjoy now to help you make decisions about your future.